jazzband/django-floppyforms/docs/bootstrap.rst

 Layout example with Bootstrap
 =============================

-If you use Floppyforms with Bootstrap you might be interested to use a bootstrap layout for your form.
+If you use Floppyforms with Bootstrap you might be interested in using a bootstrap layout for your form.

-What you have to do is to create thoso two templates:
+What you have to do is to create those two templates:

 **floppyforms/templates/floppyforms/layouts/bootstrap.html**: